-Much research has been conducted pertinent EV batteries[3][13][14], including work on State-of-Charge (SoC) estimation [7],[15]–[18].
+Much research has been conducted pertinent to optimizing EV batteries to ensure efficiency, bigger storage and slower discharge[3][13][14], including work on State-of-Charge (SoC) estimation and its impact on battery health [7],[15]–[18].
 As the importance of temperature monitoring of EV batteries is entering the mainstream, research in temperature monitoring is growing [19],[20].
-The key temperature is the of the battery; therefore, an estimation of the temperature must be made using the surface temperature of the battery [21].
+The key temperature that needs monitoring is the core temperature of the battery and not the surface temperature; therefore, an estimation of the core temperature must be made using the surface temperature of the battery [21].
 Publications within the scope of EV charging systems have been split into three main streams.
 The ideal placement of charging infrastructure [22], the creation of a reliable and safe charging infrastructure in relation to the national power grid [23], and lastly, attempting to reduce inconvenience of EV charging for customers[24].
-This paper relates closer to the second research stream, as it looks to create a seamless customer experience with smart charging while also relating to the safety of the charging infrastructure EV smart charger and battery health.
-The prototype relies mainly on the use of microcontrollers in order to alert users and read sensor .
+This paper relates closer to the second research stream, as it looks to create a seamless customer experience with smart charging while also relating to the safety of the charging infrastructure in regard to EV smart chargers and battery health.
+The prototype relies mainly on the use of microcontrollers in order to alert users and read sensor measurements.
 There are many research papers on the use of microcontrollers with sensors and actuators, but they mainly focus on smart home automation [25].
 This links with this paper as many of the concepts are ported into this project but with different applications.

 Experimental Work